GeorgeLeithead/LiLo_Public/README.md

 | iOS      | N/A        | N/A       |
 | UWP      | N/A        | N/A       |

 Both the iOS and UWP (Universal Windows Platform) versions are currently work-in-progress as we concentrate on the Android release.

 ## Screens
+NOTE: All of the screen shots are subject to change as the application evolves.

 ### Markets view
 <img src="Screenshots/10.png" width="210" Title="Home view - Light theme" /> <img src="Screenshots/15.png" width="210" Title="Home view - Dark theme" /> <img src="Screenshots/16.png" width="210" Title="Home view - live-update" />